Using HASH

 Primary Use Cases

-HASH is designed to serve a wide variety of use-cases.
+HASH is designed to serve a wide variety of use cases.
 You can find out more about these on the HASH User Guide > Use Cases page.
+These include:

 Developer Use Cases